mvitor/k8s-service-mesh/k8s-gateway-api-vbeta/README.md

 #### How Do I Choose?
 API Gateway vs. Ingress Controller vs. Service Mesh

-NGINX Blog post Guides you through the decision about which technology to use for API gateway use cases, with sample scenarios for north‑south and east‑west API traffic.
+This NGINX Blog post guides you through the decision about which technology to use for API gateway use cases, with sample scenarios for north‑south and east‑west API traffic.

 [https://www.nginx.com/blog/how-do-i-choose-api-gateway-vs-ingress-controller-vs-service-mesh/](https://www.nginx.com/blog/how-do-i-choose-api-gateway-vs-ingress-controller-vs-service-mesh/)